-The mission of the Memphis Theological Seminary (MTS) Library is to assist MTS faculty, students, and staff in their teaching, learning, and research consistent with the Seminary’s mission “to educate and sustain men and women for ordained and lay Christian ministry in the church and the world through shaping and inspiring lives devoted to scholarship, piety, and justice.”
-To that end the library provides information resources, research methods and writing instruction, reference assistance, and study facilities for the MTS community.
-We are open to the public but place high focus on supporting the MTS community.
+The mission of the Memphis Theological Seminary (MTS) Library supports MTS faculty, students, and staff in their teaching, learning, and research consistent with the Seminary’s mission “to educate and sustain men and women for ordained and lay Christian ministry in the church and the world through shaping and inspiring lives devoted to scholarship, piety, and justice.”
+To that end the library provides print and online resources, library instruction, writing assistance, reference services, computer and study areas for the MTS community.
+We are open to the public, but place greater focus on support for the MTS community.

-Memphis Theological Seminary Library is a place to collaborate, study, learn, and gain access to a wealth of information, while connecting to the world of academia and scholarly materials at large.
+Memphis Theological Seminary Library is a place to collaborate, study, learn, and access a wealth of information, while connecting to the world of academia and scholarly materials at large.
 The MTS Library is YOUR research and learning center.